10 Famous Festivals in Japan

 8. Hakata Dontaku Matsuri

-The Hakata Dontaku Matsuri takes place in Fukuoka City on May 3 and 4.
+The Hakata Dontaku Matsuri occurs in Fukuoka City on May 3 and 4.
 With a wooden “Shamoji,” which they use to serve rice, people dance and parade around the streets.

-Also, several events take place around the Hakata Port, giving it the name Hakata Dontaku Port Festival.
+Also, several events occur around the Hakata Port, named Hakata Dontaku Port Festival.

 9. Kochi Yosakoi Matsuri